Subangan Museum

 The Subangan Davao Oriental Provincial Museum, simply known as the Subangan Museum, is a local museum in Mati, Davao Oriental, Philippines.
 It showcase exhibits related to the province of Davao Oriental.

 History

 The Subangan Museum was inaugurated on January 8, 2014.
 It was built and conceptualized by the Davao Oriental provincial government under Governor Corazon Malanyaon.
 Malanyaon has already planned to build a museum as early as 2010, when a sperm whale got stranded in the town of Governor Generoso in 2010 with the provincial executive suggesting that the remains of the cetacean be hosted in a museum.
-"Subangon" came from the Cebuano term for "east" or "sunrise".
+"Subangon" came from the Cebuano term for "east" or "sunrise", even the word "Subangan" comes from the Bicolano term for "east".

 Facilities

 The Subangan Museum is situated at the Provincial Tourism Complex in barangay Datu Martin Marundan in Mati, Davao Oriental.
 It is hosted inside a two-storey building which covers a floor area of 1,000 sqm.
 The building's lead architect is Edmundo Viacrucis who was supported by architects Cesar Rey Gamalong and Lachelle Marie Ravelo.
 The museum project costed ₱25 million.